-I love to buy and resell items online; I’ve learned that If you’re a good salesperson, negotiator, or both, there’s lots of opportunity for you to make money on Craigslist.
+I enjoy the challenge of buying and selling items online.
+If you’re a good negotiator, there’s lots of opportunity for you to make money on Craigslist.

 - Very few people know what a good working appliance is worth on the used market.
 This means that you can sell most machines for a good price and don’t have to do as much haggling.

 - Appliances are big and heavy.
 This reduces competition.
 Most people who flip on Craigslist don’t want to deal with big, heavy machines.
 That means there’s opportunity for somebody who has a truck and doesn’t mind heavy lifting.

 I Decided To Give It A Try

 At that time, Ryan ran a paid membership site dedicated to appliance resellers.
 Since he has a family of 7 to support, and has been making his living this way for several years, I decided to try it out and joined that day.